stevavoliajvar/stop_cloudflare/instructions.md

 </summary>

 This procedure will give you a stop_cloudflare fork with a privacy-respecting configuration to do pushes with SSH over Tor using codeberg.org("CDB").
-This procedure is designed for ***linux***.
+Below procedure is designed for ***linux***.
 The first step covers Windows too, but these instructions probably need more adaptations for Windows and other platforms.

 - Linux: `aptitude install git tor ssh`
-- Windows: Download `https://github.com/git-for-windows/git/releases/PortableGit-2.21.0-64-bit.7z` & run `git-bash.exe`
+- Windows: Download `PortableGit` from [Github](https://github.com/git-for-windows/) & run `git-bash.exe`

-1. install Git, SSH(Not Windows), and Tor (if you haven't already)
+1. Install Git, SSH(Not Windows), and Tor (if you haven't already)
-1. create a `codeberg.org` account (username "snowden" will be used for this example)
+1. Create a `codeberg.org` account (username "snowden" will be used for this example)
+  - **NOTICE**: Codeberg is blocking temporary email services and some minor email providers(not temporary email).
-1. create an SSH key pair `$ ssh-keygen -t rsa -N '' -C 'snowden at codeberg' -f "$HOME"/.ssh/id_rsa_codeberg-snowden`
+1. Create an SSH key pair `$ ssh-keygen -t rsa -N '' -C 'snowden at codeberg' -f "$HOME"/.ssh/id_rsa_codeberg-snowden`
-1. edit `$HOME/.ssh/config`:
+1. Edit `$HOME/.ssh/config`:
 ```
     host codeberg.org
          hostname     codeberg.org